SQDexe/wgpu-practice/README.md

 # WGPU Practice

-This is a project made in order to accuire basic knowledge of modern graphical APIs.
+This is a project made in order to acquire basic knowledge of modern graphical APIs.
 In this particular case, it's WGPU

-While writing the code I ommited the parts which are needed for WASM
+While writing the code, I omitted the parts which are needed for WASM

 ## Acknowledgments